-Most importantly, I believe your EVP is a representation of the human side of your organisation.
+Most importantly, I believe your EVP is a representation of the human side of your organization.

 When looking at what to include in your EVP or how to enhance it you need to start by identifying the type of people you ideally want to attract.
 Different personalities are driven by different incentives, so if you can identify what drives the people you want to hire then that should guide your EVP.

-The best way to do that is to ask the people who already work for your organisation.
+The best way to do that is to ask the people who already work for your organization.
 They’re at your company for a reason, right?
-So, identify a group of people that represent the ‘ideal’ type or types of people you want to attract and run a workshop to find out what motivates them and what would attract them.
+So, identify a group of people that represent the "ideal" type or types of people you want to attract and run a workshop to find out what motivates them and what would attract them.
 A couple questions to ask could include:

 Remember, your EVP isn’t just about attracting new talent, it’s about retaining your superstars as well.
 My colleague Rob Hicks wrote about gleaning information from another interesting spot: your exit interviews.
 Find out why people are leaving, and think through how you can improve your EVP through the feedback.

 Once you identify your ideal candidate and what drives them, you can start to deliver your EVP.
 For example if you want to attract ambitious, customer-centric employees who are hungry for growth and development then you know that growth and development should be key components in your EVP.
 Likewise, if you want to attract driven individuals motivated by sales and status then employee perks and employee recognition with financial benefits should be the key component.

 Ask yourself: Are your employees helping you deliver your EVP?